The Power and Importance of Modern Ports

 The biggest menace for ports today is war.
 The ports of Ukraine are shuttered, thanks to a naval blockade by a ravenous Russia.

-Ukraine is a breadbasket—a vital source of blé et huile de tournesol for millions of people in Egypt, Pakistan, Indonésie, et ailleurs.
+Ukraine is a breadbasket—a vital source of wheat and sunflower oil for millions of people in Egypt, Pakistan, Indonesia, and elsewhere.
 The closing of its ports are reshaping world markets in harmful ways.
 Even the prices of yams in Nigeria are soaring.

 From my standpoint as a farmer in South America, this war on the other side of the world is not an opportunity but a problem—and one that has created needless suffering for Ukrainians and the people who rely on their exported food.

 Russia’s war must end and Ukraine’s ports must open.
 Profitable farms that can export food through these doors to the world are good for everyone.
-They help farmers, évidemment, but they’re also good for consumers, who benefit from abundance, as well as the environment, because farmers can turn their attention to durabilité.
+They help farmers, obviously, but they’re also good for consumers, who benefit from abundance, as well as the environment, because farmers can turn their attention to sustainability.

 Our ports in Uruguay are working well, though it’s also possible to see their aging.
 Like all infrastructure, they will require new investments from public officials who understand the essential role of ports in the trade that allows us all to flourish.